l00sy4/l00sy4/README.md

 &nbsp;
 &nbsp;
 ```
-I like creating offensive tooling and malware in C. Always looking to collaborate!
+I like creating offensive tooling in C. Always looking to collaborate!
 ```
 &nbsp;
 &nbsp;